Skip to Content

 • A scope selector (Session / Global)

-When you hit Save & continue, the value goes directly from the form to the daemon via POST /widgets/:widget_id/submit.
+When you hit Save, the value goes directly from the form to the daemon via POST /widgets/:widget_id/submit.
 It does not traverse the model.
 The daemon writes it through the same encrypted-at-rest path as Settings → Environment Variables (AES-256-GCM via the daemon’s master secret).

 What the agent sees next